Milsons Point railway station

 Milsons Point railway station is a heritage-listed suburban railway station located on the North Shore line, serving the Sydney suburb of Milsons Point.
-It is served by Sydney Trains T1 North Shore line services.
+It is served by Sydney Trains T1 North Shore & Western Line and T9 Northern Line services and intercity Central Coast & Newcastle Line services.
 The station is elevated and is accessible via both stairs and a lift.
 It was designed and built by the Sydney Harbour Bridge Branch of the NSW Department of Public Works.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.